 14. Experience a Medieval Dinner & Show

 The Medieval Dinner Show is one of the most popular things to do in Prague!
-While it is touristy, the history of these restaurants is incredible.
-It’s actually a great activity to learn more about the city while eating some delicious traditional food.
+While it is touristy, the history of these restaurants will leave you captivated.
+It’s great activity where you can learn more about the city while eating some tasty traditional food.

-Keep in mind these taverns have been around for centuries!
-Pick between a three or five-course meal as you enjoy unlimited drinks with the show.
+Keep in mind these taverns have been around for centuries since medieval times.
+Pick between a three or five-course meal as you enjoy unlimited drinks with a show.

 We mentioned the river boat tours, but there is also another fun way to hang out on the water.
-Right by the Jiraskuv Bridge, there are over a dozen stationary boats and small cafes to enjoy.
+There are over a dozen stationary boats and small cafes to enjoy right by the Jiraskuv Bridge.